Operatiën en Inlichtingen

 complete with its watertight container.

-In the early 1980s, the ACC (Allied Clandestine Committee),
+In the early 1980s, the Allied Clandestine Committee, or ACC —

-attached to NATO headquarters SHAPE in Mons (Belgium), decided to develop a
+attached to NATO headquarters SHAPE in Mons (Belgium) — approved the

-pan-European communication system for all stay-behind organisations in Europe,
+development of a pan-European communication system for all

-including non-NATO countries such as Sweden and Switzerland.
+including some neutral countries such as Sweden and Switzerland.

-As the Dutch O&I needed a replacement for the ageing FSS-7 (SP-15),
+As the Dutch O&I urgently needed a replacement for the ageing FSS-7,

-and the new HARPOON radio sets were not expected until the late 1980s,
+and the new HARPOON radio sets were not expected any time soon,

 with the British Armed Forces, the Diplomatic Wireless Service (DWS) and

-stay-behind, and had a proved track record.
+stay-behind, and had a proven track record.
 It became known

 It consisted of a transmitter, a receiver, an automatic antenna tuner